center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/Emulation_Plan/OceanLotus_Scenario.md

 #### Kali Setup
 Ensure OceanLotus GitHub repo is cloned to the Kali host, all payloads are compiled with correct infrastructure information and infrastructure is set up according to the infrastructure.md (This includes ensure the handlers are configured correctly in the `config/handler_config.yml` file and the compiled binary for the control server has been built).

-Open **two** terminal windows on your local machine (assuming a macOS or similar terminal)
+Open **four** terminal windows on your local machine (assuming a macOS or similar terminal).
+Two terminal windows are used for the C2 server, two are used for the AWS macOS instance.

-1. On the first terminal window, ssh to the Kali box hosting our C2 server in AWS
+1. In the **first** terminal window, ssh to the Kali box hosting our C2 server in AWS
    ```
    ssh kali@10.90.30.26
    ```